videlalvaro/videlalvaro.github.io/_posts/2017-01-17-metaphors-we-code-by.md

 cooperate with our partner in order to achieve our desired goal, reaching conclusions as a team.
 The book keeps going analyzing the different aspects of language and metaphors and how they affect our concepts and view of the world.
-Many examples are given in order to defend their thesis that we understand the world in term of metaphors and that we base our most basic behaviors on those metaphors.
+The authors give many examples to defend the thesis that our understanding of the world is based on metaphors and that those metaphors are the foundation of our behaviors.

-What's very important to understand from the book is that metaphors enable certain ways of thinking while it restrict others, as the example above shows.
+A big takeaway from the book is that metaphors enable certain ways of thinking while it restrict others, as the example above shows.
 In this article we are interested in understanding how metaphors shape the way we understand computing and its related problems.
 We want to see what kind of problems are enabled by the metaphors in use, and for which ones we lack the right metaphors still.
 And no, monads are not like burritos!

 In what follows we are not going to discuss the book thesis any further, on the other hand, we will accept it and bring it into